-During this week, #baby ’s heart will start beating.
+During this week, Your Child’s heart will start beating.
 But also a little face is taking shape.
 Cheeks, chin, and jaws begin to form, and the eyes and nose are now visible as tiny little dots.

 Many women start to feel tired.

 The face starts forming: The facial structures begin to develop.
 The little nose and eyes are forming but may just look like small dark spots on the outsized head.
-There are also pouches and arches that will become part of #baby ’s ears and jaws, which will eventually become one adorable face.
+There are also pouches and arches that will become part of Your Child’s ears and jaws, which will eventually become one adorable face.

-A little mermaid: #baby ’s lower body develops at a slower pace compared to the upper part, so your little one may initially look like a mermaid.
+A little mermaid: Your Child’s lower body develops at a slower pace compared to the upper part, so your little one may initially look like a mermaid.

 The organs are forming: The respiratory system is forming by creating a pharyngeal arch.
 Inside, cells that will become your baby’s intestines are developing, along with the bud of tissue that will become her lungs, liver, and kidneys.

 Many women feel tired now, and approximately 80% experience morning sickness.

 The reason for being tired stems from our blood.
 In order to supply Your Child with enough nutrients and oxygen, your body produces more blood than it’s used to, and this can sap your energy, reducing your blood sugar and blood pressure.